HubReb/imitkd_ast/README.md

 conda env create -f environment.yml
 ```

 Create a file that list the logs created by running fairseq-generate (*important*: Do not run fairseq-generate with the --quiet flag.
-If you do, fairseq-generates only writes your configuration and the detokenized BLEU score into the log file).
+If you do, fairseq-generates only saves he detokenized BLEU score to the log file).
 Write each file name to a new line, e.g.:

 ```